-- Elizabeth I was so obsessed with hats that she made it compulsory for women to wear hats on Sundays and public holidays.
+- Elizabeth I was so obsessed with hats that it was made compulsory for women to wear hats on Sundays and public holidays.

 - The ancient Romans wore yellow on their wedding days.

-- The bikini was introduced in 1946, but it was banned in several countries as the Vatican decided it was a sin.
+- Bikini, introduced in 1946, was banned in several countries after the Vatican declared it as a sin.

 - The original Cinderella story had fur slippers but that changed in the 1600s.

 - Women were only allowed to wear shorts after WWII because less fabric was available.